mgreter/OCBNET-CSS3/README.md

 OCBNET-CSS3
 ===========

 Perl module for CSS3 parsing, manipulation and rendering.
+It does this by parsing the CSS into a DOM like structure.
+You then can use various methods to manipulate it and finally render it again.

 Should be able to parse nearly any css based format (i.e. scss).
 We try to be as unstrict as possible when parsing css code and blocks.
 If the blocks are in a known format, the node/object will automatically